 The section "Relevant standards" covers a number of technical standards we consider to be relevant for the realisation of the iSHARE set of agreements.
-The table hereunder matches the technical standards to their main purposes (i.e. authentication, authorization, cryptography, data exchange, data formatting).
+The table hereunder matches the technical standards to their main purposes (i.e. authentication, authorisation, cryptography, data exchange, data formatting).

-Technical standard Authentication Authorization Cryptography Data exchange Data formatting What is it about? (in alphabe-tical order) JSON Formatting/structuring data in object units OAuth () Standard for authorization (delegated access control, password handling) OpenID Connect Authentication layer built on top of OAuth 2.0 protocol SAML () () XML-based data format for exchange of authentication and authorization data SOAP () Network protocol for the exchange of structured information TLS Cryptographic protocol for secure communication of computer networks UMA OAuth-based access management protocol standard X.509 Cryptographic standard for PKI's (digital certificates & keys) XACML Standard for authorization policies (language, architecture, processing model) XML Formatting/structuring text documents to be both human- and machine-readable XML Signature () Standard defining an XML syntax for digital signatures to sign XML documents
+Technical standard (in alphabe-tical order) Authentication Authorisation Cryptography Data exchange Data formatting Description JSON Formatting/structuring data in object units OAuth () Standard for authorisation (delegated access control, password handling) Version 2.0 MUST be used OpenID Connect Authentication layer built on top of OAuth 2.0 protocol SAML () () XML-based data format for exchange of authentication and authorisation data Version 2.0 MUST be used SOAP () Network protocol for the exchange of structured information TLS Cryptographic protocol for secure communication of computer networks Version 1.2 MUST be used SSL (either version) MUST NOT be used UMA OAuth-based access management protocol standard X.509 Cryptographic standard for PKI's (digital certificates & keys) Version 3.0 MUST be used XACML Standard for authorisation policies (language, architecture, processing model) Either version 2.0 or 3.0 MUST be used XML Formatting/structuring text documents to be both human- and machine-readable

+XML () Standard defining an XML syntax for digital signatures to Signature sign XML documents

-(): It is associated with the above-mentioned topic in the table, but not in the first place.
+()\: It is associated with the above-mentioned topic in the table, but not in the first place.

-(): The use of OAuth as an authentication method may be referred to as pseudo-authentication where the access token is used as proof of identity.
+()\\: The use of OAuth as an authentication method may be referred to as pseudo-authentication where the access token is used as proof of identity.